 But often enough my clients don’t know what it is exactly that troubles them.
 What they do know is that they need a space in which they can talk and reflect and think ...

-As the technology improves it becomes increasingly possible to use video conferencing software (eg. Skype) to stay in contact over distance.
-I have been using Skype to maintain therapy contracts when my clients need to be away for extended periods and we have generally found the experience to be helpful and productive.
+As the technology improves it becomes increasingly possible to use video conferencing software (eg. Zoom) to stay in contact over distance.
+I have been using Zoom to maintain therapy contracts when my clients need to be away for extended periods and we have generally found the experience to be helpful and productive.

 I have said more about me and my work on my website: www.aisthesis.co.uk.